haiwera-silk-cd/magento-devdocs/guides/v2.2/design-styleguide/bk-styleguide.md

 subgroup: Admin Style Guide
 title: Admin Style Guide
 landing-page: Admin Style Guide
-menu_title: Introduction
+menu_title: 介绍
 menu_order: 1
 menu_node:
 version: 2.2
 github_link: design-styleguide/bk-styleguide.md
 ---
-The Magento Admin guide sets our foundational design, writing, and content standards for the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} software.
-For more specific user-interface standards, see the [Admin Design Pattern Library]({{ page.baseurl }}/pattern-library/bk-pattern.html).
+The Magento Admin guide sets our foundational design, writing, and content standards for the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} software.
+For more specific user-interface standards, see the [管理面板用到的设计模式和库]({{ page.baseurl }}/pattern-library/bk-pattern.html).

 **Why follow the style guide?** A style guide is the best tool for designers and writers to establish and maintain consistency, which improves communication throughout the application.
 A seamless look-and-feel and a steady, encouraging writing style make the application usable and engaging.